DhabiaKM/Alt-Realities-Final-Project/docs/index.md

 ## Audio

+The audio for the project was comprised of

 ## Process

-hi
 ## Playtesting

-I got a few of our classmates to playtest and based on that we refined and further improved our project.
+We got a few of our classmates to playtest and based on that we refined and further improved our project.
 Here's more on what that process was like.
-I would like to state that this was a pretty fun experience!
+This was a pretty fun experience!
 Note that playtesting was done when we had 3 scenes half built.
 Those three scenes are the Lobby, Corridor and the Lab.
 The basic interactions had been set up but everything at this point of the project was still pretty janky and needed bob the builder (we fixed it ;>).

 ### Playtester: Professor

-Citizen Kane → Newspaper montage.
+**Feedback for the Corridor**

-Disappearing/Appearing and have a laser sound (scale up, flash on), move towards you
+- Disappearing/Appearing and have a laser sound (scale up, flash on), move towards you

-Ray-cast on the holographs in the corridor, >>
+- Ray-cast on the holographs in the corridor.

 ### Playtester: Rainee